Taking a picture of a wrecked car

 By the Mercury Team

-Whether you're involved in a minor fender-bender or a serious collision, understanding what to expect when filing an auto insurance claim is crucial for a smoother, more efficient resolution.
+Whether you're involved in a minor fender bender or a serious collision, understanding what to expect when filing an auto insurance claim is crucial for a smoother, more efficient resolution.
 Let's walk through the essential steps and provide insights into the common procedures, requirements, and potential outcomes to help you confidently navigate the process.

 Understanding the Basics of Insurance Claims